A formal proof of the optimal frame setting for Dynamic-Frame Aloha with known population size: Introduction

-Subsequent papers dealing with DF-Aloha, even the more recent dealing with RFID, (see for example \cite{vogt}\cite{flor2}\cite{zhu2}), have often assumed $r=\hat n$ as optimal choice, never really discussing the optimal strategy, with the notable exception of \cite{zhu}.
+In practical RFID applications $n$ is usually unknown; however, in order to meet optimality conditions, it is usually replaced by an estimate $\hat n$ based on the observation of outcomes in a frame or in the entire history (see for example \cite{zhu2, vogt, flor2, tcom13}).
+Quite often setting $r=\hat n$ has been assumed, never really discussing the optimal strategy when $n$ is unknown and an estimate is needed, with the notable exception of \cite{zhu}.
 In this paper the authors have pointed out the non-optimality of the above setting, and suggest a procedure to numerically find the best frame-length choice when the initial backlog size $n$ is known in distribution.
-This procedure, when applied to known $n$, provides the recursive formula cited above for $E[{\cal L}(n)]$, which is still solved only numerically.
+This procedure, when applied to known $n$, provides the recursive formula cited above for $L(n)$, which is still solved only numerically.

-In this paper we present an analysis of DF-Aloha with known backlog size $n$ and complete exploration of the frame, that definitely proves that local optimization, i.e., maximizing the throughput/efficiency in each frame ($r=n$) also maximizes the overall efficiency.
-We also rigorously prove that the asymptotical efficiency in the optimal case is $e^{-1}$, provide upper and lower bounds for $E[{\cal L}(n)]$ and show that its asymptotical behaviour is $\sim ne-\gamma \ln (n)$, with $\gamma=0.5/\ln(1-e^{-1})$.
-The basic demonstrations are given in the next section, while Lemmas are grouped in the Appendix.
+In this paper we present an analysis of DF-Aloha with known backlog size $n$, that definitely proves that local optimization, i.e., maximizing the throughput/efficiency in each frame (i.e., setting $r=n$ at each frame), also maximizes the overall efficiency.
+We rigorously prove that the optimal asymptotic efficiency is $e^{-1}$, further providing tight upper and lower bounds for $L(n)$, and showing that its asymptotic behaviour is $\sim ne-\gamma \ln (n)$, with $\gamma=-0.5/\ln(1-e^{-1})$.